-- 1. The design of geometric elements shall, therefore, take into account the essential requirements of such facilities. - 2.
-Based on the data collected from reconnaissance and topographic surveys, the sections with geometric deficiencies, if any, should be identified and suitable measures for improvement should be suggested for implementation. - 3.
+1. The design of geometric elements shall, therefore, take into account the essential requirements of such facilities.

+- 2. Based on the data collected from reconnaissance and topographic surveys, the sections with geometric deficiencies, if any, should be identified and suitable measures for improvement should be suggested for implementation. - 3.
 The data on accident statistics should be compiled and reported showing accident type and frequency so that black spots are identified along the project road section.
 The possible causes (such as poor geometric features, pavement condition etc.) of accidents should be investigated into and suitable cost-effective remedial measures suggested for implementation. - 4.
-The detailed design for geometric elements shall cover, but not be limited to the following major aspects: - i. horizontal alignment; - ii. longitudinal profile; - iii. cross-sectional elements, including refuge lane (50m) at every 2kms. - iv. junctions, intersections and interchanges; - v. bypasses; and, - vi. service roads as and when require i.e built up area.. - 5.
+The detailed design for geometric elements shall cover, but not be limited to the following major aspects: - i. horizontal alignment; - ii. longitudinal profile; - iii. cross-sectional elements, including refuge lane (50m) at every 2kms. - iv. junctions, intersections and interchanges; - vi. bypasses; and, - vii. service roads as and when require i.e built up area. - 5.
 The alignment design shall be verified for available sight distances as per the standard norms.
 The provision of appropriate markings and signs shall be made wherever the existing site conditions do not permit the adherence to the sight distance requirements as per the standard norms. - 6.
-The consultants shall make detailed analysis of traffic flow and level of service for the existing road and workout the traffic flow capacity for the improved project road.
+The consultants shall make detailed analysis of traffic flow and level of service forthe existing road and workout the traffic flow capacity for the improved project road.
 The analysis should clearly establish the widening requirements with respect to the different horizon periods taking into account special problems such as road segments with isolated steep gradients. - 7.
 In the case of closely spaced cross roads the Consultant shall examine different options such as, providing grade separated structure for some of them with a view to reduce number of at-grade crossings, services roads connecting the cross-roads and closing access from some of the intersections and prepare and furnish appropriate proposals for this purpose keeping in view the cost of improvement, impact on traffic movement and accessibility to cross roads.
-The detailed drawings and cost estimate should include the provisions for realignments of the existing cross roads to allow such arrangements.

-- 8. The Consultant shall also prepare design of grade separated pedestrian crossings (viaducts) for large cross traffic of pedestrians and / or animals on the basis of passenger and animal cross traffic surveys conducted. - 9.
+The detailed drawings and cost estimate should include the provisions for realignments of the existing cross roads to allow such arrangements. - 8.
+The Consultant shall also prepare design of grade separated pedestrian crossings (viaducts) for large cross traffic of pedestrians and / or animals on the basis of passenger and animal cross traffic surveys conducted. - 9.
 The Consultant shall also prepare details for at-grade junctions, which may be adopted as alternative to the grade separated structures.
 The geometric design of interchanges shall take into account the site conditions, turning movement characteristics, level of service, overall economy and operational safety. - 10.
-The Consultants shall prepare design and other details in respect of the parallel service roads in urbanized locations and other locations to cater to the local traffic, their effect of the viability of the project on commercial basis if service roads are constructed as part of the project and the implications of not providing the service roads. - 11.
-The consultant shall prepare complete road and pavement design including drainage for new bypass option identified around congested town en-route.
+The Consultants shall prepare design and other details in respect of the parallel service roads in urbanized locations and other locations to cater to the local traffic, their effect of the viability of the project on commercial basis if service roads are

+- constructed as part of the project and the implications of not providing the serviceroads. - 11.
+The consultant shall prepare complete road and pavement design including drainage for new bypass option identified around congested town en-route. - 12.
+The consultant shall ensure the geometric design so as to have provision of snowstorage area on both side of the road as per the existing guidelines.